 The way you act at your grandmother’s house on Thanksgiving is probably different than how you would act on a night out with friends or how you act at work.
 That’s not a critique of you or anyone else (myself included).
 The fact is that we as humans act differently based on the setting that we find ourselves in.
-If we are invited to go to an event in a location that we’ve never been to before it’s likely that we will ask the person who invited us questions about how to dress, what to bring and what the atmosphere will be like.
+If we are invited to go to an event in a location that we’ve never been to before, we will likely ask the person who invited us questions about how to dress, what to bring and what the atmosphere will be like.
 We don’t want to wander into the event unprepared.

 Awkward, am I right?
-You spend what could be decades with someone and then one day you or your spouse tell the other one that you no longer want to be married.
-Sometimes that message is not delivered with words over a meal at home, but by a process server in the form of a citation and Original Petition for Divorce.
-Now you have to take months to decide how your marriage should be terminated but you have to work with your spouse in many regards to do so.
+You spend what could be decades with someone, and then one day, you or your spouse tell the other one that you no longer want to be married.
+Sometimes that message is not delivered with words over a meal at home but by a process server in the form of a citation and Original Petition for Divorce.
+Now you have to take months to decide how your marriage should be terminated, but you have to work with your spouse in many regards to do so.
 Awkward, indeed.

-Stay away from relationships outside of your marriage during your divorce
+Stay away from relationships outside of your marriage during your divorce.

-Consider a total blackout of text messaging, social media usage and even email communication during a divorce.
+Consider a total blackout of text messaging, social media usage, and even email communication during a divorce.
 The reason being is that you cannot explain away a nasty text message or derogatory comment about your spouse made on social media.
-Even if you are diligent 99% of the time the 1% of the time you let your guard down could end up costing you in the long run.
+Even if you are diligent 99% of the time, the 1% of the time you let your guard down could end up costing you in the long run.

 More advice on how to act in your divorce will be posted tomorrow